Invitation To The 15Th International Investment Forum (IIF) – ONLINE On May 21, 2025

 EQS-News: GBC AG

+Invitation to the 15th International Investment Forum (IIF) – ONLINE on May 21, 2025

-We are pleased to invite you to join us online for the 15th International Investment Forum (IIF) on May 21, 2025 , starting at 09:55 AM CEST .
+GBC AG and Apaton Finance GmbH are pleased to invite you to participate online in the 15th International Investment Forum (IIF) on 21 May 2025 , starting at 9:55 a.m.
+(CEST) .

 As a digital live event, the International Investment Forum offers direct access to listed companies from Europe, North America, and Australia.
 The presenting companies operate in forward-looking sectors including: